yandex-cloud/docs/en/legal/sla-levels/storage.md

 # Service Level for {{ objstorage-full-name }}

-This document defines Service Level of {{ objstorage-full-name }} ("Service") and is an integral part of CloudIL Services Agreement ("Agreement") and SLA available at: <https://cloudil.co.il/docs/legal/sla>.
+This document defines Service Level of {{ objstorage-full-name }} ("Service") and is an integral part of Nebius Services Agreement ("Agreement") and SLA available at: <https://nebius.com/il/docs/legal/sla>.
 Capitalized terms used herein but not defined herein shall have the meanings set forth in Agreement and Linked Documents.

 | Service Level: | |
 | --- | --- |